Ilfracombe Women’s Fight Club

 MAB

 p.s.
-If anyone could post some Twiglets I’d be well chuffed (just put my name, hedge, Trebollocks).
+If anyone could post some Twiglets I’d be well chuffed (address it please, to: Mad Aunt B, The Hedge, Trebollocks).
 Also, if you possess the newflangled contraption of a yoghurt pot phone and you are a solicitor offering free advice, my number is St Vitus 201.

-Important Woodchuck Ratio – For The Mathematical Reader
+Woodchuck Calculations – For The Mathematical Reader Who Can Do Hard Sums

 Pah!

 Well, I’ve have the measure of this woman with her fancy ways.
-So, here is a very hard sum.
+So, I am not thwarted by hard sums.
 I wore my twig spectacles and brought out an abacus and a sextant, which means I am very clever.
 This is the result –

 I have calculated that 612 over 35-7 for the thing, needs to be timesed by a 4% drop in activity on a 16min tea break.
 Then times by a 124 degree bend for beak ratio over a wide angle of 631.444 doobreys, divide by Widdy, and add the number of wankel rotary engines in a seven mile radius over a log pile of 619.